-- (D) Appointment of five-judge commission; proceedings before the commission. - (1) Within five days of receiving the report, the Supreme Court shall appoint a commission of five judges as provided in section 2701.11 of the Revised Code and Gov. Jud.
+(D) Appointment of five-judge commission; proceedings before the commission.

+- (1)(a) Within five days of receiving the report, the Supreme Court shall appoint a commission of five judges as provided in section 2701.11 of the Revised Code and Gov. Jud.
 R. III.
-The commission shall expedite its consideration of the report and may make its determination from the report of the hearing panel, permit or require the filing of briefs, conduct oral argument, or order the hearing panel to take additional evidence.
-If the commission concludes the record supports the hearing panel's finding that a violation of Canon 4 has occurred and there has been no abuse of discretion by the hearing panel, the commission may enter an order that includes one or more of the following: - (a) A disciplinary sanction against the respondent; - (b) An order enforceable by contempt of court that the respondent cease and desist from engaging in the conduct that was found to be in violation of Canon 4; - (c) A fine imposed against the respondent; - (d) An assessment against the respondent of the costs of the proceeding; - (e) An assessment against the respondent of the reasonable and necessary attorneys fees incurred by the complainant in prosecuting the grievance. - (2) Upon recommendation of the hearing panel, motion of the complainant or sua sponte, the commission may enter an interim cease and desist order as it finds reasonable and necessary prior to making the determination required by division (D)(1) of this section.
-The interim order shall be based on the commission's preliminary review of the report and recommendation of the hearing panel and any record made before the commission. - (3) A party may allege the existence of bias, prejudice, or other disqualifying factor on the part of a judge appointed by the Supreme Court to serve on a commission of five judges by filing a motion with the Chief Justice of the Supreme Court.
+The following shall apply to the commission: - (i) Each judge shall have served four or more years on the courts of this state: - (ii) If the respondent has declared his or her candidacy as a member of a major political party, as defined in section 3501.01 of the Revised Code, three of the judges shall be of the same political party as the respondent and two of the judges shall be of a different political party as the respondent; - (iii) No judge shall be a candidate for judicial office during the duration of the commission. - (b) The judge having the longest total service on the courts of this state shall serve as the chair of the commission.
+After receipt of the notice of appointment and the receipt of the report, the chair shall promptly fix a day, time, and place for the first meeting of the commission. - (2) The commission shall expedite its consideration of the report and may make its determination from the report of the hearing panel, permit or require the filing of briefs, conduct oral argument, or order the hearing panel to take additional evidence.
+If the commission concludes the record supports the hearing panel's finding that a violation of Canon 4 has occurred and there has been no abuse of discretion by the hearing panel, the commission may enter an order that includes one or more of the following: - (a) A disciplinary sanction against the respondent; - (b) An order enforceable by contempt of court that the respondent cease and desist from engaging in the conduct that was found to be in violation of Canon 4; - (c) A fine imposed against the respondent; - (d) An assessment against the respondent of the costs of the proceeding; - (e) An assessment against the respondent of the reasonable and necessary attorneys fees incurred by the complainant in prosecuting the grievance. - (3) Upon recommendation of the hearing panel, motion of the complainant or sua sponte, the commission may enter an interim cease and desist order as it finds reasonable and necessary prior to making the determination required by division (D)(1)

+of this section.
+The interim order shall be based on the commission's preliminary review of the report and recommendation of the hearing panel and any record made before the commission.

+(4) A party may allege the existence of bias, prejudice, or other disqualifying factor on the part of a judge appointed by the Supreme Court to serve on a commission of five judges by filing a motion with the Chief Justice of the Supreme Court.
 The motion shall be filed within three days of the date the party receives notice of the appointment of the commission.
-If the Chief Justice finds the existence of bias, prejudice, or other disqualifying factor, the judge named in the motion shall be disqualified, and the Supreme Court shall appoint a substitute judge. - (E) Appeal of sanction.
+If the Chief Justice finds the existence of bias, prejudice, or other disqualifying factor, the judge named in the motion shall be disqualified, and the Supreme Court shall appoint a substitute judge.

+(E) Appeal of sanction.